-My version of this humble sandwich passed down through generations of Nebraska German/Russian farm families, includes additional seasonings and an easy-to-make sweet dough, achieving “keeper” status with our family.
+My version of this humble runza sandwich passed down through generations of Nebraska German/Russian farm families, includes additional seasonings and an easy-to-make sweet dough, achieving “keeper” status with our family.
 Although I grew up in Wisconsin, summers were spent in my grandparents’ Nebraska farm communities where family gatherings were frequent and large.

 And by large, I mean 24 people at a long meal table.
 I love being in the kitchen with my grandmothers, aunts, and cousins.